 If you've placed a deposit for a puppy who is not born yet, be sure to keep a close eye on the website and Facebook page for updates.
-We will update breedings, births, photos, and videos of the puppies on these sites.
+We will update heats, breedings, births, photos, and videos of the puppies on these sites.
 Please refrain from excessive communication.
 Keep in mind that we communicate with many families for each expected litter.
+We typically have 40+ reservations at any given time.
+That means we are potentially communicating with 40 different families as needed.
 We recommend starting an email and keeping it as a draft while adding to it as you think of questions.
-Unless there is a pressing matter, we are comfortable with an email once per week.
+Unless there is a pressing matter, we are comfortable with an email once per week with questions or concerns that are not addressed on the website or Facebook page.
 Excessive communication can be overwhelming and can allow for miscommunication.
+Also, keep in mind that we can only estimate the timing of heat cycles/births/deliveries.
+We post all updates as they occur.
+Please do not email/message/etc asking if there has been progress.
+Progress will be posted.

 When do we get to pick our puppy?